+Last updated on 26 August, 2024Use the query bar on the Logs page to write the query to filter your logs.
 If you don’t know where to start, type an underscore into the query bar.
-Autocomplete will show a list of the LogicMonitor reserved fields, such as resource names, resource groups, log alert severity, anomaly type, and so on.
+Autocomplete will show a list of LogicMonitor reserved fields such as resource names, resource groups, log alert severity, anomaly type, and so on.

 The filtering query can include fields and values combined with logical operators.

-The query language is flexible and supports a few different ways to help you filter and narrow down your search for logs: keywords, exact match, fuzzy match, and regex match.
+The query language is flexible and supports a few different ways to help you filter and narrow down your search for logs: keywords, exact match, fuzzy match, and Regex match.

 You can use the logical operators AND, OR, and NOT to combine multiple filters to narrow your search for logs.
 Autocomplete will suggest logical operators after you enter a complete keyword or field=value pair.